Judge dismisses McAuliffe from suit over failed car company

-ALEXANDRIA, Va.
-(AP) — A federal judge has dismissed former Virginia Gov. Terry McAuliffe from a lawsuit alleging he defrauded investors in a failed electric car company.
+McLEAN, Va.
+(AP) — A federal judge has dismissed former Virginia Gov. Terry McAuliffe from a lawsuit alleging he defrauded investors in a failed electric-car company.

-Thirty-two Chinese investors sued McAuliffe and Greentech Automotive last year.
+Thirty-two Chinese investors sued McAuliffe and Greentech Automotive Inc. last year.
 They say they were duped into investing $500,000 each into what they thought was a viable company.

 The investments were made under a federal program that let foreign nationals receive U.S. residency visas if they invest in companies that create U.S. jobs.

-Greentech filed for bankruptcy earlier this year after never getting off the ground.
+Greentech received millions of dollars in subsidies to build a plant in Mississippi but filed for bankruptcy earlier this year after never getting off the ground.
+The plaintiffs say Greentech’s failure threatens their ability to remain in the U.S.

 Most Read Business Stories